Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Proofs for Section

 \end{proof}

 Now we prove Theorem~\ref{thm:rct_linear}.
-First, in the following theorem, we prove a result for sample complexity under an arbitrary RCT data collection strategy $\pi$.
-In the following lemma, we then show that we can design this RCT $\pi$ to achieve a bound that scales roughly like $d^2/\epsilon^2$.
+First, in the following theorem, we prove a result for sample complexity under an arbitrary static (non-adaptive to the observed outcomes) data collection strategy $\pi$.
+In the following lemma, we then show that we can design a data gathering strategy $\pi$ to achieve a bound that scales roughly like $d^2/\epsilon^2$.

 \begin{theorem}[Restatement of Theorem~\ref{thm:rct_linear}] Assume the reward is linear.
-For any RCT $\pi$ used to collect samples, let
+For any static (non-adaptive to the observed outcomes) strategy $\pi$ used to collect samples, let

 be the induced covariance matrix.
 Define a problem-dependent constant

 Then, we can design a data collection strategy such that, for any $\epsilon > 0, \delta > 0, \lambda_g \geq 0$ and

 we have $\P(U(\pistar) - U(\pihat) < \epsilon) > 1- \delta$. \end{theorem}